ttwd80/rhcsa/README.md

 - Add new partitions and logical volumes, and swap to a system non-destructively

 Section 4: Create and configure file systems
+- Create, mount, unmount, and use vfat, ext4, and xfs file systems